Texiwill/aac-lib/vli/README.md

 Set of content packs for VMware LogInsight

 ### Description
-A Security Content pack that works with VCNS, vSphere, and vCenter to extract firewall and user information.
+A Security Content pack that works with Edge Firewalls, vSphere, and vCenter to extract firewall and user information.
 Know who logged in and how often.

+- v1.0 Works with vShield Manager (Texiwill Security.vlcp)
+- v2.0 Works with NSX Manager (Texiwill Security v2.0.vlcp)

 ### Installation
 Import into LogInsight